Our model has over 20 years of success behind it.

 As noted in “Nebraska’s Commercial Sex Market,” published by the Women’s Fund of Omaha in 2017:

-- On average each month, 675 of those individuals are sold in Omaha.
+On average each month, 675 of those individuals are sold in the Omaha metropolitan area.

-- That means that today, over 20 people will be sold for sex in Omaha, most of them several times, and the majority are sold through coercion (trafficked).
+That means that today, over 20 people will be sold for sex in the Omaha area, most of them several times, and the majority are sold through coercion (trafficked).